Wailbak/Wailbak/README.md

 ## 👋 Hey there!
 I'm Wail Bakraoui

 * 📊 I'm a motivated Junior Data Analyst with a passion for translating complex data into actionable insights.
-With a robust foundation in analytics, I've sharpened my skills in **MS Excel, Python, SQL, Pandas,** and **visualization tools** such as **Tableau, Matplotlib, Seaborn,** and **Power BI.**
+With a robust foundation in IT, I've sharpened my skills in **MS Excel, Python, SQL, Pandas,** and **visualization tools** such as **Tableau, Matplotlib, Seaborn,** and **Power BI.**

 * 🎓 My academic journey includes a **Data Analyst** Degree from Ironhack in Amsterdam, and coursework in architecture at O.D.A.B.A, Odessa, demonstrating my versatile skill set and adaptability.